 If you cannot pay the full amount shown on line 46 when you file, you may request to make monthly installment payments.
-Complete Arizona Form 140-IA and mail the completed form to the address on the Form 140-IA.
-Do not mail Form 140-IA with your income tax return.
-You may obtain Arizona Form 140-IA from our website at www.azdor.gov.

-If you cannot pay the full amount shown on line 46, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2020.
+All payment arrangements for individual income tax can be made online at www.AZTaxes.gov.
+Select the "Request A Payment Plan" option under the Individual Income section.
+If you cannot pay the full amount shown on line 46, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2024.
 To limit the interest and penalty charges pay as much of the tax as possible when you file.